whatwg/web-history/README.md

 ## 2011-03

 - [Internet Explorer version 9](http://en.wikipedia.org/wiki/Internet_Explorer_9)
-  released, with vastly improved standards support; among other things, it adds support for SVG and the HTML `canvas` and `video` elements.
+  released, with vastly improved standards support (among other things, it adds support for SVG and the HTML `canvas` and `video` elements).